IDT-ITI/Visual-Audio-Discrepancy-Detection/README.md

 2. **Experiments on audio-visual joint classifiers** (2_train_av_classifiers.py): Code for conducting experiments on joint classifiers that utilize both audio and visual data.
 3. **Manipulated video detection and evaluation** (3_vadd_experiments.py): Code for evaluating the identified manipulated videos within the VADD dataset and evaluating.

 The extracted embeddings for the TAU dataset videos are provided in the "features" folder.
-The best-performing visual-audio scene detection model, as well as the separate visual- and audio-scene detection models used for the Visual-Audio Discrepancy Detection results table below, are provided in the "models" folder.
+The best-performing visual-audio scene classification (VASC) model, as well as the separate visual- and audio-scene classification models (VSC and ASC respectively) are provided in the "models" folder.
+The VASC, VSC, and ASC models are evaluated in the table below.
 The VADD dataset's split into "pristine" and "manipulated" sets of the TAU dataset videos is provided in the "VADD dataset" folder.

 ## Evaluation